gerpy/muos-artwork/build-catalogue/README.md

 # Build a MuOS catalogue

+## Prerequisite

-These scripts are written in Windows Powershell.
+1. These scripts are written in Windows Powershell.
 They can be placed anywhere : the working directories are passed as parameters.
-It requires that you have already scraped artwork in
+It requires that you have already scraped artwork in a folder (here `D:\Emulation\MEDIA`.
+This folder must contain subfolders with artwork corresponding to ROM files.

-These scripts are written in Windows Powershell.
-They can be placed anywhere : the working directories are passed as parameters.

 ```
 PS D:\Emulation\MEDIA> tree
-Structure du dossier pour le volume Data
-Le numéro de série du volume est BE81-76EF
 D:.
 ├───amiga
 │   ├───covers